View Beatrice McLaughlin's Obituary on TheDay.com and share memories

 |

-Beatrice was born Sept.
-24, 1916, in Newfoundland to Henley and Elizabeth Crane.
-She was predeceased by her husband James P. McLaughlin.
+New London - It is with profound sadness that we announce the passing of Beatrice Isabella McLaughlin, age 103, in the company of her loving family, Dec.
+19, 2019, in New London.
+Bea was born Sept.
+24, 1916, in Harbour Grace, Newfoundland to Henley Crane and Elizabeth Noel Crane.
+She was preceded in death by her loving husband James Patrick McLaughlin in 1988 whom she married Oct.
+22, 1942, in Brooklyn, N.Y.

+"Bea" was the oldest of eight children whom she helped raise.
+After completing her education at Saint Paul's School she continued to care for her family.
+During the Great Hurricane of 1938, arriving through Ellis Island, she traveled by ship, the Townsend, to Brooklyn, N.Y. to join her father working on the war effort.
+The family's Newfoundland heritage had been in the fishing industry as well as farming which was also an important part of their legacy.

+Bea was a gentle and kind soul who never had a cross word to say about anyone.
+She devoted her life to her family and home.
+She especially enjoyed cooking, knitting, and was an excellent seamstress.
+She frequently donated her efforts to church for those in need.
+Bea was woman of strong faith that sustained her throughout her life.
+She lived by the bible verse "and be kind and compassionate to one another, forgiving one another, just as God also forgave you in Christ."
+All who knew her loved her dearly and will always remember her charm, grace and dignity.
+Bea was a member of St James Church for over 60 years